Updated: 3 days ago

 9. Coffee and Chocolate are not bad for you

-First off this clearly goes against my C for CRAP rule but like everything in life, there are exceptions.
-Coffee first and foremost is not 2 shots of espresso in water.
-Good quality coffee, ie sustainably sourced beans roasted and ground, organic if you can afford it, has health benefits.
+Coffee - 1 to 2 cups a day of good quality coffee, i.e. sustainably sourced beans roasted and ground, organic if you can afford it, has health benefits.
 In recent years it has been shown to protect against Parkinson’s, Type 2 Diabetes, Uterine and Liver Cancer, Cardiovascular diseases and may even improve Cognitive Function (6,7).
-This does not give you the go ahead to guzzle it though sorry.1-2 cups a day of good quality coffee can have these benefits but be aware of how you respond to caffeine as it may not suit all people.
-Then of course the amount of milk and sugar you add will negate the benefits as well.
 Try Xylitol or Stevia in moderation to replace sugar and use whole milk or unsweetened Almond milk when you can.

-Since the list of benefits for Dark Chocolate is long I’ll just do a quick summary here for you: High in Antioxidants that mop of free radicals and help prevent oxidative stress reducing your risk for heart disease, diabetes and neurodegenerative diseases.
+DARK Chocolate - The 50-90% cocoa solids kind is high in antioxidants that mop up free radicals and help prevent oxidative stress reducing your risk for heart disease, diabetes and neurodegenerative diseases.
 Flavanols are the primary component in dark chocolate that can help to reduce blood pressure and cholesterol, ultimately leading to a reduction in the risk of heart disease when combined with other healthy lifestyle measures (8,9).
-Eating 2-4 squares a day or 20-30g of good quality dark chocolate (60-90%) is perfectly ok, just make sure you read the label and don’t pick ones with too much sugar, less than 25g per 100g bar just as a reference point.
+Just make sure you read the label and don’t pick ones with too much sugar, less than 25g per 100g bar just as a reference point.

 Additional tips to help you on your journey…